 Dairy products can sometimes be high in fat and sugar so make sure that you check the labels and choose low-fat and sugar varieties.

 Beans, meat, fish, eggs pulses and other proteins:

-All of these foods are rich in vitamins, minerals and protein, which is essential for building and repairing muscles and tissues in our body.
+All of these foods are rich in vitamins, minerals and protein, which are essential for building and repairing muscles and tissues in our body.

 Oils and spreads:

-Too much fat in our diets, particularly saturated fats (such as in meat, lard and other animal products) raise our cholesterol levels which increase the risk of developing heart disease and stroke.
+Too much fat in our diets, particularly saturated fats (such as in meat, lard and other animal products) raises our cholesterol levels which increases the risk of developing heart disease and stroke.

 Foods high in fat, sugar and salt:

 We don’t need to eat foods that are high in saturated fat, sugar and salt.
 Salt can raise blood pressure, so avoid adding salt to food and cooking and avoid processed/ tinned food with high salt levels.